vivrichards600/friendlytester.github.io/pages/java/roadmap.md

 ### Roadmap
 * Run window in IntelliJ
 * Categories in JUnit
+* Expand more about Primitive and Ojbects in Java.
+Specifically Int and Integer.
+Suggested by Vikram

 As and when I think about things to add to this, I add them to my personal backlog.
 If there is something specific you'd like to see on my roadmap for Basic Java please leave a comment below.